 The fruit tree you buy to plant in your garden consists of two separate parts - joined at the 'graft union', which is the kink visible at the base of the stem of the tree.
 The top part - known as the scion - is the variety you chose, perhaps a Braeburn apple or Green Gage plum.
 The bottom part - the rootstock - is selected depending on whether you want a dwarf tree or a full-size one or something in between.

 As a result, it is important to understand the provenance of both the scion and the rootstock, as well as how the resulting newly-grafted tree was raised in the nursery.
-In practice most nurseries use their own 'mother' trees to provide the scionwood, and these are usually managed with a conventional herbicide / pesticide regime, but typically at a very low intensity - in other words pests and diseases are usually managed by exception rather than by routine spraying.
+In practice most nurseries use their own virus-free "mother" trees to provide the scionwood, and these are usually managed with a conventional herbicide / pesticide regime, but typically at a very low intensity - in other words pests and diseases are managed by exception rather than by routine spraying.
 If the scionwood is obtained from other sources, e.g. national fruit collections, it is best to assume it will have been sprayed with conventional pesticides or herbicides at some point.

 Rootstock production is more likely to involve a conventional herbicide regime, as it is quite an intensive process.
-Most nurseries import their rootstocks from specialist suppliers instead of or as well as raising their own on site.
+Most nurseries import their rootstocks from specialist suppliers in Europe instead of or as well as raising their own on site.

 During the period in which the young tree is raised in the nursery, it will receive herbicide treatments - mainly to eliminate competing vegetation.
 Pesticide treatments are applied using IPM (integrated pest management) principles.
-The proportion of ""natural"" chemicals in these treatments is increasing all the time, and is currently around 40%.
+The proportion of "natural" chemicals in these treatments is increasing all the time, and is currently around 40%.

 Since we are growing the trees for size rather than fruit, there is no need to spray against the various pests and diseases that can affect fruit production later in the life of the tree.
 Furthermore, even though our trees are not fruit-bearing when they are sold, we still comply with relevant food standards legislation for spray-free periods and residues before sale.